-The Caruth School of Dental Hygiene is an integral part of Texas A&M University College of Dentistry.
+The Caruth School of Dental Hygiene is an integral part of Texas A&M College of Dentistry.
 The dental hygiene school was equipped in 1954 through a generous gift from the Caruth Foundation of Dallas and Mr. W. W. Caruth, Jr., in honor of Mr. W. W. Caruth, Sr., a pioneer Texas philanthropist.

 The first dental hygiene students were accepted in the Fall of 1955.
 At that time there was no requirement for previous college experience.
 In 1964 the Caruth School of Dental Hygiene established prerequisite courses prior to professional study.
 During the same year the Bachelor of Science degree was offered in addition to the traditional certificate program.
 All graduates since 1973 have received the degree of Bachelor of Science in Dental Hygiene.